10 Tips for Visiting Disney World in Florida

 Consider your ticket options before you decide when to go and where to stay.
 Here’s why:

 Ticket choices can impact the exact dates of when you decide to visit the parks and the prices you will pay for Disney resorts.
 There are three prices of regular tickets based on season of travel.
 Disney labels these seasons Value, Regular or Peak.
-So, if you wish to visit Disney during holiday seasons or in the beginning part of the summer (May 26 – July 22 in 2017, for example), then you will be visiting during Peak Season.
+So, if you wish to visit Disney during holiday seasons or in the beginning part of the summer, then you will be visiting during Peak Season.
 At Peak Season time the parks will be the most expensive and the most crowded, but the parks will be open later in the evening and have more entertainment options than during the other seasons.

-Peak Season tickets are $124 per day for adults and $118 per day for children (ages 3-9) for the Magic Kingdom park and $10 cheaper for the other parks.
-Value Season tickets are $107 per day for adults and $101 per day for children (ages 3-9) for the Magic Kingdom park and slightly cheaper for the other parks.
 If you would like to go from park to park on the same day, you will need a Park Hopper Option ticket.
 These tickets allow you to visit more than one park on the same day, but you pay a price for this flexibility.
-A one-day Park Hopper Pass during Peak Season is $174 per adult and $168 per child (ages 3-9).
-During Value Season a one-day Park Hopper ticket is $162 per adult and $156 per child.
-Regular Season prices fall about partway between Peak and Value Season prices.
 Multi-day passes are discounted off of the per day price.
 The more days you purchase at one time, the cheaper the ticket price per day.
-For example, a 5-day Park Hopper Option ticket is $445 per adult and $425 per child (ages 3-9), regardless of season.
 Multi-day passes must be used within 14 days of first use of the ticket.
 They do not provide any dining or resort discounts.

 Epcot – Be sure to take a look at the many special offerings unique to Epcot throughout the year.
 These special festivals are included in the price of admission, although add-ons such as special wine and/or food tastings and special dining or special ticketed events are available for additional charges.
 Some highlights include:

-Epcot Festival of the Arts – Culinary, visual, and entertainment arts weekends – tastings, art shows, Broadway entertainment, and classes in arts, calligraphy, origami, glass blowing and more – 2017 dates were January 13 – February 20 (Fridays through Mondays)
+Epcot Festival of the Arts – Culinary, visual, and entertainment arts weekends – tastings, art shows, Broadway entertainment, and classes in arts, calligraphy, origami, glass blowing and more – in January and February.

-Epcot International Flower and Garden Festival – Special flowers, including floating gardens and topiaries; free Garden Rocks concerts on Fridays through Mondays; weekend appearances by gardening gurus; outdoor kitchen displays; and special dining menus with farm-to-table meals. – 2017 dates are March 1 – May 29
+Epcot International Flower and Garden Festival – Special flowers, including floating gardens and topiaries; free Garden Rocks concerts on Fridays through Mondays; weekend appearances by gardening gurus; outdoor kitchen displays; and special dining menus with farm-to-table meals. – in March, April, and May

 Epcot International Food and Wine Festival – The largest Epcot event of the year, this festival brings in chefs, presenters and guests from throughout the world.
-Food and wine tastings, concerts, cheese tastings, special dinners prepared by world-renowned chefs, culinary demonstrations, beverage seminars – 2017 dates are August 31 – November 13
+Food and wine tastings, concerts, cheese tastings, special dinners prepared by world-renowned chefs, culinary demonstrations, beverage seminars – now through mid-November

 Check here for special events at all parks, tickets for special events, and dates of special events when they are released: